postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 ### Does adding a domain automatically add all the users with the organization’s domain to the organization’s team?

-No, after a domain is added, it must be verified by [Postman support](https://www.postman.com/support/).
+No, after you add a domain, it must be verified by [Postman support](https://www.postman.com/support/).
 Postman support will contact Team Admins to evaluate and explain the effects of enabling domain capture, then confirm verification of the domain.
 Any Team Admin will then be able to enable domain capture for your Postman team.